 Scott Meidell, President

-Mr. Meidell is the Senior Vice President of Haleakala Ranch Company, one of Hawaii’s oldest family-owned companies and, with over 28,000 acres, the largest ranching operation on Maui.
+Mr. Meidell is the President of Haleakala Ranch Company, one of Hawaii’s oldest family-owned companies and, with over 28,000 acres, the largest ranching operation on Maui.
 After moving to Maui from Honolulu in 1979, he began a diverse career path in public service, conservation, agriculture and land management that has included positions with the County of Maui, Maui Land & Pineapple Co. and Haleakala Ranch since 2003.
 Mr. Meidell currently serves as a director for the Maui Economic Development Board, The Maui Farm and the Historic Hawaii Foundation.

 Jac Kean, Vice President

 Jac Kean graduated from University of California, Davis with a BS in Architectural Design in 1975.
 He obtained his Hawaii Real Estate Sales license in 1976, and Brokers license in 1978.
 He also received his Hawaii General Contractor license in 1980.
 He developed single family homes and lots in Hawaii from 1977 to 1987, and developed and redeveloped Commercial real estate in Hawaii, Oregon, and Idaho, from 1983 until 2018.
 He served as a board member to Maui Family YMCA from 2001-2006, and was a co-recipient of Hawaiian Islands Land Trust “Champions of the Land Award” in 2019.

 Although generally retired from development, he is currently a managing member in various commercial properties including, but not limited to, Self Storage, Ground Leases, Restaurants, Retail Spaces, Offices, and Parking lots.
 He also serves as secretary for Kaupo Ranch Ltd.